-The City of Pasco continues to support Benton Franklin Community Action Committee, lead agency responsible for implementation of the 10-Year Homeless Housing Plan to reduce homelessness by 50% within the next 10 years.
+The City of Pasco continues to support Benton Franklin CAC, lead agency responsible for implementation of the 10-Year Homeless Housing Plan to reduce homelessness by 50% within the next 10 years.
 Pasco will continue to support efforts of non-profit and housing agencies to apply for McKinney-Vento, THOR, and other resources to assist homeless families and individuals with finding transitional and permanent housing.

 City of Pasco staff will continue to be involved in Continuum of Care planning efforts undertaken by Benton Franklin Home Base members to implement the "Benton and Franklin County 10-Year Plan to Reduce Homelessness by Fifty Percent".
 Pasco will continue to encourage cooperation and sharing of information to identify existing resources that might be available to meet the needs of the homeless, or those at risk of becoming homeless.
-City of Pasco staff will continue to participate in a point-in-time count of the homeless in Benton and Franklin counties scheduled for January 24, 2009.